-How to Improve Emotional Intelligence: 15+ Tips for Awareness
+How to Improve Emotional Intelligence: 10 Tips for Increasing Self-Awareness

 Some favorite practical tips from the global EQ community

-The answers have been organized based on the Six Seconds Model of Emotional Intelligence, where the first step is increasing self-awareness.
-The answers found here are all related to awareness and the skills that you need to fine tune to be more consistently aware:
+The answers have been organized based on the Six Seconds Model of Emotional Intelligence, where the first step is called Know Yourself.
+It’s about becoming more aware; noticing what you do.
+In the Six Seconds model, there are two skills that you need to fine tune to be more consistently aware:

 Enhancing Emotional Literacy — Increasing awareness & understanding of feelings, including the ability to accurately label emotions.

 1. Get fluent in the language of emotions.
 To practice EQ, it’s essential to be emotionally literate.
 This is multifaceted; one part is to be able to name emotions really specifically – to differentiate between similar emotions, like feeling sad versus overwhelmed.
 And beyond that, it’s super helpful to know the profile of each emotion – to be able to define it and understand its message.
 Sadness is a feeling of loss of something I care about, and it helps clarify what’s important to me.
 Just like with any language, we pick up a good part of it by simply paying attention, but we may have to study up to become a real expert.
 Plutchik’s Wheel of Emotions and the Emotoscope Feeling Chart are two amazing resources for getting fluent in the language of emotions.
 We feel all these different, nuanced emotions, but we don’t always have the words to name them and make sense of them.
 And as we’ll go over in the next tip, bringing this cognitive awareness into the emotional realm is extremely powerful.